rook/rook/Documentation/cluster-crd.md

 ### Cluster metadata

 - `name`: The name that will be used internally for the Ceph cluster.
 Most commonly the name is the same as the namespace since multiple clusters are not supported in the same namespace.
-- `namespace`: The Kubernetes namespace that will be created for the Rook cluster.
+- `namespace`: The Kubernetes namespace that will be created for the Ceph cluster.
 The services, pods, and other resources created by the operator will be added to this namespace.
-The common scenario is to create a single Rook cluster.
+The common scenario is to create a single Ceph cluster.
 If multiple clusters are created, they must not have conflicting devices or host paths.

 ### Cluster settings

-- `dataDirHostPath`: The path on the host ([hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath)) where config and data should be stored for each of the services.
+- `dataDirHostPath`: The path on the host ([hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath)) where backend config and data should be stored for each of the services.
 If the directory does not exist, it will be created.
 Because this directory persists on the host, it will remain after pods are deleted.
   - On **Minikube** environments, use `/data/rook`.
 Minikube boots into a tmpfs but it provides some [directories](https://github.com/kubernetes/minikube/blob/master/docs/persistent_volumes.md) where files can be persisted across reboots.
 Using one of these directories will ensure that Rook's data and configuration files are persisted and that enough storage space is available.
   - If a path is not specified, an [empty dir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) will be used and the config will be lost when the pod or host is restarted.
 This option is **not recommended**.
   - **WARNING**: For test scenarios, if you delete a cluster and start a new cluster on the same hosts, the path used by `dataDirHostPath` must be deleted.
 Otherwise, stale keys and other config will remain from the previous cluster and the new mons will fail to start.